kavia-common/live-qr-code-scanner-and-data-forwarder-27728-27738/qr_code_processing_backend/README.md

 - A local webcam (or virtual camera device)
 - Internet access for calling external API and webhook (default: httpbin.org)
 - For pyzbar decoder (optional): system library libzbar must be installed (e.g., Debian/Ubuntu: `sudo apt-get update && sudo apt-get install -y libzbar0`)
 - For ZXing-C++ decoder (optional): Python bindings for zxing-cpp must be installed.
 We prefer the official `zxing-cpp` package when wheels are available for your platform.
 If not available, try `zxing-cpp-python`.
+The code includes a helper `decode_zxing(image)` that safely no-ops when bindings are not present.

 ### ZXing-C++ installation notes

+- Preferred (when wheels available):
-- Preferred: `pip install zxing-cpp` (official bindings).
-Check PyPI for supported platforms/wheels.
+  - `pip install zxing-cpp`
-- Alternative (if the above has no wheel for your platform): `pip install zxing-cpp-python`
+- Alternative (if no official wheels for your OS/arch/Python version):
+  - `pip install zxing-cpp-python`
-- If neither provides a wheel for your OS/arch/Python version, compilation from source may be required (not covered here).
-In such cases, keep `use_zxingcpp=false` or select a different decoder.
+- If neither provides a wheel for your environment, building from source may be required (not covered here).
+In such cases, keep `use_zxingcpp=false` or select a different decoder backend.
+- Platform caveats:
+  - Some environments (e.g., ARM, Alpine/musl, older Python) may lack prebuilt wheels.
+The API gracefully skips ZXing if import fails.
+  - No additional system libraries are typically required for zxing-cpp wheels.
+If building from source, consult the zxing-cpp project for prerequisites.

 Both ZXing-C++ bindings are optional at runtime.
 The API will silently skip ZXing if the module is not present.